 If the court agrees that serving on a jury would create a hardship, your service can be excused.
 However, you may still receive a summons to serve on a future jury.

 Juries are critical in both civil and criminal cases.
 If you’re an adult and an American citizen, you have a legal obligation to show up when you receive a jury duty summons.
 You can speak with an attorney if you need help finding a way to postpone or excuse your service.
 Just failing to show up isn’t an option.
-Call Citywide Law Group for help today.
+Call a personal injury lawyer at Citywide Law Group for help today.